-I received my PhD (in Political Science) from Aarhus University in 2014, under the guidance of Derek Beach and Svend-Erik Skaaning.
-My dissertation examined socioeconomic inequality and civil war.
+I received my PhD (in Political Science) from Aarhus University in 2014.
+My dissertation examined socioeconomic inequality and civil conflict.
 You can freely access the summary of my dissertation online.
-The core of my dissertation research has been published in the Journal of Peace Research and Conflict Management and Peace Science (requires subscription).
+The core of my dissertation research has been published in the Journal of Peace Research and Conflict Management and Peace Science.

 Between October 2013 and June 2014, I was a member of the project “Democratic Deepening and Regression (DEDERE)” (PI: Svend-Erik Skaaning, Aarhus University).
 My research within DEDERE has been published in Comparative Political Studies (co-authored with Svend-Erik Skaaning and John Gerring).
 Another article co-authored with Svend-Erik Skaaning has been published in the Journal of Peace Research.